Should Burger King Be Prosecuted For Their Google Home-Triggering Ads?

 Everyone CAN do it.
 Laws don't stop criminals, so claiming that BK opened some pandoras box is just plain ignorant.
 The box was opened when Google (and Amazon and presumably many other wannabes) created these products without even the rudiments of a secure design.
 These products are defective by design, and its just lucky that it was brought to light in an innocuous way instead of some criminal or other making off with millions by way of a less harmless approach.

 It's a good thing it happened.
-(Score:2)
+(Score:3)

 No, this is a good thing.
 The security hole is, and has always been, that the devices only recognize selected trigger words.
 This hole is due to poor design choices of the manufacturers, and they must step up to the plate to fix it or become liable for any and all consequences.